 Over the last couple years, since I graduated from college in 2015, I’ve constantly felt like I’ve failed- unaccomplished, not good enough, not smart enough.
-No matter how hard I tried, I just couldn’t seem to get to where I was hoping to be.
+No matter how hard I tried, I just couldn’t seem to get to where I was hoping I was going to be at this point.

-I don’t know about you, but I often find myself focusing on the things that I’m NOT doing/ haven’t accomplished.
-It’s so easy to focus on the negatives and what we aren’t doing in our lives or haven’t been able to accomplish in our lives.
+I don’t know about you, but I often find myself focusing on the things that I’m NOT doing/ haven’t accomplished yet.
+It’s so easy to focus on the negatives and what we aren’t doing in our lives or haven’t been able to accomplish… yet.

-A couple years ago, I realized the career path I envisioned myself in was not for me.
-It was really hard for me to realize this & honestly, I struggled to figure out what I was supposed to be doing because I always saw myself in clinical work.
-This lead me to struggle with my mental health & then I got fired from a job I thought was my “big break”.
+Shortly after college, I realized the career path I envisioned myself in was not for me.
+It was really hard for me to realize this & honestly, I struggled to figure out what I was supposed to be doing because I always saw myself in a specific industry.
+This lead me to struggle with my mental health & I even got fired from a job I thought was my “big break”.

-At 25 years old, I was still living with my parents, without a job & not knowing where I was supposed to go next.
-Due to these reasons, I’ve considered the last couple years to be “dysfunctional”.
-Almost like a quarter life crisis.
+At 25 years old, I found myself still living with my parents, with my Master’s degree, without a job & not knowing where I was supposed to go next.
+Due to these reasons, I considered a couple years in my mid-to-late twenties to be “dysfunctional”.
+Almost like I was going through a quarter life crisis.

-Related: Adjusting Your Mindset When Bad Things Happen, Getting through a quarter life crisis, My 8 Step Process to Overcoming Depression
+Related: Adjusting Your Mindset When Bad Things Happen, Getting through a quarter life crisis, My 8 Step Process to Overcoming Depression, How to start feeling like you are in control of your life, What 2020 taught me

 It’s really discouraging when you think that nothing you are doing is working.
-When it seems like everyone around you is accomplishing all of these amazing things and you’re over here struggling to do anything.
+When it seems like everyone around you is accomplishing all of these amazing things and you’re over here struggling to accomplish literally anything.

 Until I thought…